-2018 Say on Pay Results
+2019 Say on Pay Results

-At our 2018 Annual Meeting, the say on pay proposal received support from 95% of our stockholders.
+At our 2019 Annual Meeting, the say on pay proposal received support from over 91% of our stockholders.
 The board and compensation committee are encouraged by the continued, consistent stockholder support for our executive compensation program.

 AbbVie is committed to regular, ongoing engagement with stockholders to ensure that we continue to understand stockholder feedback about our compensation program and incorporate that feedback into the compensation decision-making process.
-To that end, in 2018 AbbVie approached and engaged stockholders holding approximately 45% of the company's outstanding shares.
-In these discussions, the aggregate feedback acknowledged the alignment of our executives' pay with AbbVie's performance and expressed support of our compensation program, consistent with the level of stockholder support for our say on pay proposals since inception.
+To that end, in 2019 AbbVie reached out to stockholders holding approximately 45% of the company's outstanding shares.
+In these discussions, the aggregate feedback acknowledged the alignment of our executives' pay with AbbVie's performance and expressed support for our compensation program, consistent with the level of stockholder support for our say on pay proposals since inception.
 The feedback informs the compensation committee's continuous assessment of the program design and ongoing discussions with stockholders, which contribute to the evolution of the program.